chattarajoy/Udacity-Data-Analyst-Nanodegree-Projects/P07 AB Testing/README.md

 *State whether you used the Bonferroni correction, and explain why or why not.
 If there are any discrepancies between the effect size hypothesis tests and the sign tests, describe the discrepancy and why you think it arose.*

->I didn’t use Bonferroni correction because the metrics are not independent; thus, Bonferroni correction is too conservative for the test.
-Bonferroni correction could have been used if all the metrics were independent to reduce the value of aplha and thus reduce the chances of getting false positives (rejecting the null when the null is true).
+>I didn't use Bonferroni correction because the metrics are not independent.

+>Bonferroni correction is designed to reduce type 1 errors ( wherin one rejects the null when it is true) in those cases where we need *any* of our metrics to match the expectation not *all*.

+>In our case it was just the opposite.
+We need *all* our metrics to meet our expectations or else the results aren't useful.
+So, it is better not to use Bonferroni correction as it would increase the chances of type 2 error (fail to reject the null when it is false.)

 >Both effect size tests and sign tests result in having statistical significance in Gross Conversion but no statistical significance in Net Conversion.
 This means that although the experiment affects the users' decision to enroll the online courses but it didn't affect much to the enrolled users to pay the courses.